yabwon/SAS_PACKAGES/packages/baseplus.md

 **Arguments description**:

 1. `list`       - *Required*, a list of elements to be repeated.
-                  List can be space or comma separated.
+                  List can be space or comma-separated.
                   Elements can be in quotes.
-                  For comma separated list add brackets
+                  For comma-separated list add brackets
                   e.g., `%repList((A,B,C,D),times=5)`.
                   The list separators are: `<{[( ,;)]}>`.